You'd think we were in the middle of another Cold War. Recent headlines are full of doom...

 The important thing was preparedness...

-I'm old enough to remember practicing our family's escape plans of going into the basement of our Boston home as Russian missiles turned up in Cuba.
+I'm old enough to remember practicing our family's escape plans into the basement of our Boston home as Russian missiles turned up in Cuba.

 Still, the Cold War era of 1946 to 1991 was a time of incredible economic growth in the U.S. In the 1950s, incomes rose, inflation was low, and more folks than ever before were accomplishing the classic "American Dream."

 Thankfully, the Cold War ended with no nuclear bombs dropping.
 But today, people are again worried about the threat of nuclear war.